bmitrick/CSCI-340/HWK10/readme.md

 # CSCI-340 Homework 10: Blake Mitrick
 ---

 ## 1. Is it fundamentally necessary to store on disk the information about the unallocated disk sectors?
-Explain why.
+Explain why?

 It is not fundamentally necessary, however, it is a good idea.
 In order to avoid needing to track all the unallocated disk information it is possible for the OS to simply track the information about all the allocated data and assume that all the spots on the disk that are not allocated are unallocated.
 This would essentially be saying that everything that is not expressly marked as allocated is unallocated.
 This could lead to issued down the road but it is possible to run an OS without a list of unallocated disk sectors.